Finite-Depth, Finite-Shot Guarantees for Constrained Quantum Optimization via Fej\'er Filtering: Existence of constant feasibility probability

 so that $P^t\to \mathbf 1\,\pi^{\star\!\top}$ as $t\to\infty$. \end{enumerate} These conclusions are invariant under any nonzero rescaling $H_{M}^{(b)} \mapsto c\,H_{M}^{(b)} $, $c\in\mathbb R\setminus\{0\}$; and in particular for the gapped mixer \( \widetilde H_{XY}=H_{XY}/n\) from Prop. \ref{prop:spectral-gap}. \end{proposition}

 We now ask when a \emph{single} CE--QAOA layer

 induces a primitive Markov kernel on the encoded space when one ``classicalises'' by taking entrywise moduli squared in the computational basis.
 Since $H_C$ is diagonal, the cost unitary $e^{-i\gamma_\ell H_C}$ contributes only phases and does not affect transition probabilities.
 Thus primitivity is entirely controlled by the mixer angles $\beta_\ell$.
-For one block (one-excitation sector $\mathcal H_1$), define the unistochastic transition kernel